-The Danakil depression is in many aspects the most unique of all of tourists’ attractions in Eritrea.
+The Danakil depression is, in many aspects, the most unique of all tourist attractions in Eritrea.
 Also called Dankalia, it is the hottest region in the world.
-Its weather, water scarcity, and soil composition make it one of the most inhospitable places on the planet.
+Its weather, water scarcity, and soil composition make it one of the most inhospitable places.

-But, wait a minute; this description although very true is, at the same time, very misleading about the Danakil Depression.
-It is not just a desert, or rugged mountains, but also host of many geographical wonders and mysteries.
-Still stranger is the fact that this region is considered the cradle of humanity i.e. where anatomically modern human beings evolved.
+But, wait a minute; this description, although very accurate, is, at the same time, very misleading about the Danakil Depression.
+It is not just a desert or rugged mountains but also a host of many geographical wonders and mysteries.
+Still stranger is that this region is considered the cradle of humanity, i.e., where anatomically modern human beings evolved.
 Most probably, the depression was not as hostile in those early periods of humans’ evolution.
-The depression is the result of divergence of three tectonic plates which is a very rare geological phenomenon.
+The depression is the result of the divergence of three tectonic plates, which is an infrequent geological phenomenon.

-Apart from the geological weirdness, the Danakil depression Eritrea is also home to many fauna and flora.
-The wild life you might come across includes spotted hyena, black-backed jackal, Abyssinian hare, common warthog, squirrel, rock hyrax, gazelle, ostrich, Arabian and Kori bustards, Abyssinian Roller, and many more.
+Apart from the geological weirdness, the Danakil depression in Eritrea is also home to many fauna and flora.
+The wildlife you might come across includes spotted hyena, black-backed jackal, Abyssinian hare, common warthog, squirrel, rock hyrax, gazelle, ostrich, Arabian, and Kori bustards, Abyssinian Roller, and many more.

-Let’s know a little more about the unique and mysterious places of Danakil Depression for which it is very famous worldwide.
+Let’s know a little more about the unique and mysterious places of the Danakil Depression, for which it is very famous worldwide.

 The entire rift valley is full of too many geological wonders.
-So much so that at most places it doesn’t even look a part of our earth.
-On some places it has large volcanic craters, some of which are continuously active.
+So much so that it doesn’t even look a part of our earth in most places.
+It has large volcanic craters in some areas, which are continuously active.
 Somewhere the land is yellowish with Sulphur and Sulphuric acid.
-You would also come to see white sand with black mountains and blue sky as background.
+You would also see white sand with black mountains and blue sky as background.

-It seems improbable that human beings can sustain their life over a long period of time in such an inhospitable environment of the Danakil Depression.
+It seems improbable that human beings can sustain their lives for a long time in such an inhospitable environment as the Danakil Depression.
 But it is home to legendary nomads – the Afar people.
 They are considered the most resilient people on the earth.
-Most of the Afar people mine salt from dry salt lakes of the Danakil Depression and sell it to markets in nearby towns.
-Some also tend goats and sheep and always keep traveling in search of lands with some water, grass and bushes.
+Most Afar people mine salt from dry salt lakes of the Danakil Depression and sell it to markets in nearby towns.
+Some also tend goats and sheep and always keep traveling in search of lands with some water, grass, and bushes.
 They are very hospitable and consider it their pride to serve visitors to their areas.

-Considering the charm, beauty, mystery, and wonders of the Danakil Depression, it is every tourist’s dream to travel and explore the depression.
+Considering the charm, beauty, mystery, and wonders of the Danakil Depression, every tourist dreams of traveling and exploring the depression.
 However, the prize for visiting it is not an easy task.
-Either you would need a lot of water and food in your air-conditioned vehicles, or you have to be tough when it comes to traveling such a place.
+Either you would need a lot of water and food in your air-conditioned vehicles, or you have to be tough when it comes to traveling to such a place.
 In Eritrea, the best entry point to the Danakil Depression is the village of Badda.
-The journey deep into the depression might be very adventurous and unique inexperience, but you can still easily visit some places on the outskirts of the region.
+The journey deep into the depression might be very adventurous and unique inexperience, but you can still easily visit some places on the region’s outskirts.